 The new buzzword in for the 21st Century is Energy Saving Drives

-During the 20th century the sentiment prevailed that power was cheap to produce and that we would never runout of the resources to sustain our greed for energy.
+During the 20th century the prevailing sentiment was that power was cheap to produce and that we would never run out of resources to sustain our need for energy.

 As scientists and lobbyists entered the fray, arguments for sustainability and new ways of producing energy gained momentum.
-In a recent conference hosted by CPUT and Eskom, emphasis was laid on educating end-users in the industrial sector on saving power.
-This initiative falls squarely on the shoulders of machine builders, electrical consultants, importers and distributors on energy saving technology and devices.
+In a recent conference hosted by Cape Province University of Technology and Eskom, emphasis was placed on educating end-users in the industrial sector on ways to save power.
+This initiative will fall squarely on the shoulders of machine builders, electrical consultants, importers and distributors of energy saving technology and devices.

 A medium voltage drive recently installed in a fan application at a steel mill saved about 60%.
-The LSIS-M1000 with integrated transformer, LSIS PLC and HMI, provided low harmonics and near sinewave output thus elimination the need for input and output filters.
+The LSIS-M1000 VFD with integrated transformer, H-Bridge technology, utilising a LSIS PLC and HMI, provided low harmonics and near sinewave output, eliminating the need for input and output filters.

 Because of the near sinewave output of the LSIS MV Drive, existing motors can be utilised, without the need for specialised bearing caps.